Posts in Category: TV History

 Source

-This video may, or may not start at 1:24, which is the first few minutes of the debut, but if not, the three promos for the new network before it are worth a watch too.
-The stories and events they will be covering are remarkably similar to the ones we are watching today…the political conventions, the upcoming Atlanta Olympics, Russia’s president, and more, as reported from some very young looking “old friends”.
+The bottom video starts at 1:24, which is the first few minutes of the debut, which is acknowledged after the headline billboard.
+The stories and events they will be covering are similar to the ones we are watching today…the political conventions, the upcoming Atlanta Olympics, Russia’s president, and more, as reported from some very young looking “old friends”.

 MSNBC launched July 15, 1996 on the already existing NBC owned cable channel, America’s Talking, using space at CNBC’s Ft.
 Lee facility.
 They later got their own building in Secaucus, but have been in Studio 3A at 30 Rock since October 2007, with several new set renovations this year.
 One of those was the addition of Brian Williams breaking news desk, and here’s link to a site that has this, and several other stories on NBC studio makeovers. http://www.newscaststudio.com/2015/09/24/brian-williams-breaking-news-desk-debuts-on-msnbc/

-One of the fist MSNBC series is one that I love, and wish someone would bring back…”Time And Again”.
+One of the fist MSNBC series is one that I love and wish someone would bring back…”Time And Again”, which is the first or top video on this page.
 Using NBC archival footage, that show is one of the best historical retrospective series I’ve seen.

 And so it began.
 On 15 July 1996, the U.S. gained a new 24 hour news channel which was then a joint venture between NBC News and Microsoft.
 For some hours le…